Logiqx/tech-docs/Services/Databases/MySQL/README.md

 ### Release History

-Release information has been taken from [Wikipedia](https://en.wikipedia.org/wiki/MySQL#Release_history) and the MySQL release notes.
+Release dates have been taken from [Wikipedia](https://en.wikipedia.org/wiki/MySQL#Release_history) and the MySQL release notes.

 Legacy Releases: